pauljickling/notes/devops/observability/prometheus.md

 # Prometheus

 Prometheus is an open source, monitoring and alerting service for applications and infrastructure.
 The big draw of Prometheus is it has a simple to use, but powerful query language (promQL) for analyzing metrics.
 It also plays well with Loki and Grafana.
 The data model gives each time series a name and a key-value pair called a label.
+You can use "label matchers" to restrict the type of metrics that are returned, e.g. `process_resdient_memory_bytes{job="node"}`.

 Prometheus monitors metrics -- *the aggregation of event types that occur on a piece of infrastructure or application*.
 Prometheus collects metrics using pieces of software called exporters.
 Prometheus uses service discovery tools to determine where it can find these exporters.
 Collecting the metrics from these exporters is called *scraping*.